Skip to content

 Data

 Allows the user to manage their video sources.
-These can either be video files or RTSP, gstreamer or Dolby IO streams.
+These can either be video files or RTSP and RTMP streams.
 Each source is identified uniquely by an uuid.
-Even though streams and videos are uploaded through different POST endpoints, they are both considered sources and can be treated intercheangeably once they are uploaded.
+Even though streams and videos are uploaded through different POST endpoints, they are both considered sources and can be treated interchangeably once they are uploaded.

 The API is designed primarily to work with realtime streams.
 The video file input is provided solely for convenience when testing or debugging endpoints which rely on an active input.